7 Minute Read

 So, What Is the Envelope System?

-With the envelope system (or what I sometimes call the clip system) you use cash for different categories of your budget, and you keep that cash tucked away in envelopes.
+With the envelope system—or what I sometimes call the clip system—where you keep the money organized with clips in your wallet—you use cash for different categories of your budget, and you keep that cash tucked away in envelopes.
 You can see exactly how much money you have left in a budget category just by taking a quick peek in your envelope.
 How easy is that?

 How the Envelope System Works